Becoming a childminder

 14 The Inspection visit

-• At approximately 30 months after your pre-registration visit, Ofsted will contact you to make a follow-up inspection to ensure all that is required is in place, and provide you with an outcome Ofsted grade.
+• About 30 months after your pre-registration visit, Ofsted will make a follow-up inspection.
+This is to ensure all that is required is in place, and provide you with an outcome Ofsted grade.

 Back to top

-A childminder can register with a childminder agency and the agency will provide a range of services to its childminders and parents.
-Childminding agencies were introduced by DfE in 2013 obliging them to provide training, administrative support, marketing, and advice.
+A childminder can register with a childminder agency.
+They will provide a range of services to its childminders and parents.
+Childminding agencies were introduced by DfE in 2013.
+They're obliged to provide training, administrative support, marketing, and advice.
 They carry out assessments of childminders registered with them and provide access to holiday/sickness cover.

 The Department for Education (DfE) announced a childminder start-up grants scheme.
 Recipients must have completed their childminder registration between 15th March 2023 and 31st March 2025 before applying for the grant.
 Childminders must apply for the grant within 2 months of registering or launch of this scheme.
 Childminder registered with Ofsted will be offered £600 and for childminders registered with a childminder agency will be offered £1200.